oneeve8/kobble-data/content/Tutorial2.md

 Finally, If you opted for GitHub support, I can briefly show you a few things such as how to share a channel or track

-And retrieve information from your GitHub account.
+And how to retrieve information from your GitHub account.

 Let’s get started.